One Day After Skipping Memorial Service, Trump Plans To Have Lunch With Vladimir Putin

-Just one day after skipping a Work War I memorial service outside Paris due to bad weather, for which President Donald Trump invited a lot of criticism, he will be meeting Russian President Vladimir Putin at a working lunch on Sunday, November 11.
+Just one day after skipping a World War I memorial service outside Paris due to bad weather, for which President Donald Trump invited a lot of criticism, he will be meeting Russian President Vladimir Putin at a working lunch on Sunday, November 11.

 According to a news report by Reuters, Kremlin aide Yuri Ushakov announced on Wednesday that the lunch will take place in the Elysee Palace in Paris.
 Though it will be a short lunch, the two leaders are expected to have a longer meeting at a summit of the Group of 20 nations in Argentina toward the end of November.